Pr1meSuspec7/gitpythontest/README.md

 + test D
 	+ Your branch is ahead of 'origin/main' by 1 commit.
 	+ provato a pushare da cli dopo una modifica
++ test E
+	+ provato a pushare tutto a mano senza python